 Fullscreen Ad Queue

-Ad queueing is a new feature introduced in Chartboost Mediation 4.9.0.+ that allows queueing of multiple fullscreen ads to show in succession.
+Ad queueing is available in Chartboost Mediation 4.9.0 and later.
+It allows queueing of multiple fullscreen ads to show in succession.
 This can reduce and potentially eliminate latency for ad experiences that require showing fullscreen ads back to back.

 IFullscreenAdQueue manages the pre-loading of fullscreen ads.
 Each IFullscreenAdQueue manages ads for one placement.
 To create a IFullscreenAdQueue object call ChartboostMediation.GetFullscreenAdQueue as seen in the example below: